Essential Guide to Property Inspection in Dubai: What Every Buyer Needs to Know

 4. Duration of the Inspection

-Most residential inspections take about two to three hours, depending on the size of the property.
+Most residential property inspections in Dubai take 2–3 hours, depending on size.

 Preparing for a Property Inspection